Narapeoli/NLW-HEAT-IMPULSE-STAGE-1/README.md

 # NLW-HEAT-IMPULSE-STAGE-1
-A project with typescript, node js and prism
+A project with typescript, ts-node and prism